-Working Men’s College's background
+Working Men’s College (WMC)

-Working Men’s College (WMC), was founded in 1854 and was associated with the Cooperative Movement and the Christian Socialists, stemming, from the same tradition that led later to the Worker’s Educational Association.
-The Working Women’s College, founded 10 years later in 1864, finally merged with WMC in 1967.
+Working Men’s College (WMC), was founded in 1854 and was associated with the Cooperative Movement and the Christian Socialists, stemming from the same tradition that led later to the establishment of the Worker’s Educational Association.
+The Working Women’s College founded 10 years later in 1864 finally merged with WMC in 1967.
 Early supporters of both have included F D Maurice, John Stuart Mill, Tom Hughes, Dante Gabriel Rossetti, John Ruskin, Ford Maddox Brown, Walter de la Mare and Octavia Hill.
 Originally based in Red Lion Street, we have been in this listed building in Camden Town since 1905.

 WMC is a learner-centred college which is dedicated to widening access to education for all, providing opportunities for lifelong learning and improving employment prospects for the diverse range of London adults who are unable to study full time and who need to fit their studies in alongside work and family commitments.

 We have grown rapidly in recent years but are still small enough to know all our learners and to respond to their individual needs.
 Working Men’s College was designated as a Specialist Designated Institution (SDI) under the 1992 Further Education Act.